FAQ

 Most revolving debt (balances and payments) can be verified through automated system; however, we need for you to supply us with complete account numbers.
 Mastercards and Visas are 16 digits, American Express is 15 digits, and minor credit cards vary.

 Yes.
 In order to add a tradeline (auto loan, mortgage, etc.) that is not already on the credit report you will need to provide us with a loan number, the creditor’s phone number and a borrower’s authorization so we can verify the information.
+Please note this can only be done cosmetically for our credit report only.
+We cannot add anything at the bureau level.

 Not all tradelines can be verified over the telephone.
 Some creditors do not report to the bureaus, have automated systems or verify over the telephone.
 For example, Chase will only verify by mail and with a $20. fee.
 Other companies will not, under any circumstances, verify to a third party.
 Unfortunately, we have no way around these restrictions.